brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 ---

 Generative artificial intelligence (GenAI) tools such as ChatGPT and Claude have two superpowers.
-The first superpower is great: they can dramatically increase human productivity.
+The first superpower is a boon: they can dramatically increase human productivity.
 I use them on a regular basis to answer questions, learn new skills, write code, create images, and much more, all at a rate of speed and quality that was science fiction just a few years ago.
-The second superpower is not so great: GenAI is quietly destroying the very ecosystems that made it possible in the first place.
+The second superpower is a bane: GenAI is quietly destroying the very ecosystems that made it possible in the first place.

 Under the hood, GenAI is built on large language models (LLMs), which are able to extract patterns, structure, and